How To Clean Dirty Car Seat Belts Without Destroying Them

 - Over-saturate them with a degreaser: even though it can help you remove all the dirt from them, it can also cause fibers to fall apart.
 Always make sure to use just as little degreaser as possible to clean them successfully.

-I think that those were the three most common mistakes when cleaning the car seat belts.
+I think that those were the three most common mistakes when cleaning car seat belts.
 Make sure to stay away from them.
 Again, some people like to use a steam cleaner, but in my opinion, it’s also not entirely safe.
 But that’s just the way I look at it.

 Clean Seat Belts Don’t Save Lives, Undamaged Do!

 This may be a little off-topic, but I have to tell you this.
-Sometimes, you won’t be able to completely clean seat belts and make them like new again.
+Sometimes, you won’t be able to completely clean seat belts and make them like new ones again.

 You shouldn’t worry about it too much.
 The most important thing for seat belts is to protect our lives, not to be 100% clean.